stevinh/covalent/README.md

-# Covalent
+# Pyvalent

-A drag-and-drop visual scripting language that will compile to JavaScript, built using Electron and ReactJS.
+A drag-and-drop visual scripting language that will compile to Python, built using Electron and ReactJS.
 Modelled after Unreal Engine Blueprint.

-## Misson
+## Mission

-The misson of Covalent is to provide an easily extendable, node based editor which will allow novices and experts to quickly build Javascript code without actually writing a single line.
-This code can be used for frontend functionality, as well as backend node.js code.
-This could mean that a person could potentially build a full API using Nodejs using a Covalent, all drag-and-drop.
+You might be wondering, why Python?
+Isn't Python easy enough?
+Well, I mean yeah, but there isn't any good drag and drop alternative for young beginners (we're talking elementary, maybe middle school here).
+The best thing that I can find is Scratch (which is atrocious), so the mission of this project is to create a better alternative, where the program output is actually in a meaningful language (sorry, no company is going to hire you as a Scratch developer).

+The original project, Covalent, compiles to JavaScript/Node.js.
+As a developer, I find JavaScript to be annoying and outdated (seriously, go look at jQuery, Angular.js, Electron, all of these other tools necessary to fix web development), so I think Python is a better alternative.

+Currently this is written in JavaScript and compiles out to Python.
+I might rewrite this to be all Pythonic in the future, you know.

 This is a brand new open source project, and there is still a long way to go, but I hope that you will join us on this adventure.